PIANO DI LAVORO ELETTRICO CEI 11-27

 Maintenance work is of two types:

-The personnel carrying out the work must be PES or PAV and suitable for working under tension, when necessary.
+The personnel carrying out the work must be PES or PAV and suitable for working under voltage, when necessary.

 C1.
 Temporary interruptions

-In case of temporary interruptions of maintenance work, the PL must take all necessary measures to prevent access to live parts and unauthorized operation of the electrical system.
+In the event of temporary interruptions to maintenance work, the PL must take all necessary measures to prevent access to live parts and unauthorized operation of the electrical system.
 If necessary.

 C2.
 End of maintenance work

-At the end of the maintenance work, the Maintenance Supervisor must deliver the system to the RI.
-The status of the electrical system undergoing maintenance must be notified to the RI.
+Upon completion of maintenance work, the Maintenance Supervisor must hand over the system to the RI.
+The status of the electrical system undergoing maintenance must be reported to the RI.

 Example of levels of responsibility